HunorLaczko/cluster-gpu-monitor/README.md

 2.  **Deployment Scripts (`deployment_scripts/`):**
     * `deploy_exporter.py`: Deploys exporters to remote Linux hosts using SSH and sets them up as `systemd` services.
     * `deploy_dashboard.py`: Sets up the main dashboard application and its `systemd` service on the current (local) machine.
 3.  **Main Dashboard (`main_dashboard/`):** A Flask web application that polls exporters in the background, keeps a shared in-memory cache, and presents data through a web UI powered by periodic polling against the cached metrics.
+The cache refresh cadence follows the fastest active browser while slowing down automatically when all viewers choose longer intervals.

 ## Prerequisites